DCD-NSEE/cancer_project/docs/_build/html/_sources/index.rst.txt

 The project will be divided into stages to provide a better understanding and organization.
 The steps being:

-* Data analysis.
+* Libraries and Functions
-* Data preprocessing.
+* Data analysis and first preprocessing.
-* Creation and validation of machine learning models.
+* Preprocessing, creation and validation of machine learning models.

    * Classifiers
    * Regressors